NatnaelMekonnen/lemlem_school/README.md

 # Website for my favorite school

-This is a simple website which I plan on giving to my high school but it needs a lot of ui change
+This is a simple website which I plan on giving to my high school but it needs a lot of UI/UX change